Keeper of the Trees since 1936

 A visit begins with a smiling volunteer greeter at our education center.
 See a short film to familiarize yourself with the operation and browse the photo walls.
 Pick up a garden guide that describes the eight self-guided information tours, two wetland habitats and two butterfly gardens.

 The lush courtyard has a waterfall wall of tropical plants and the turtles happily show off their home.
-Meander through a one-acre butterfly habitat with over 23 discovered species.
+Meander through a one-acre butterfly habitat with over 39 Identified species.
 Stroll through a lush canopy of tropical trees.
 Discover the hidden pond and maybe see a rare resident white crowned pigeon or bald eagle!